Lake Shawnee (Kansas)

 Lake Shawnee is a man-made lake in Shawnee County in the U.S. state of Kansas, located on the southeastern side of Topeka.
 The lake started construction in 1935, and finished on September 3, 1939, and was a part of a Works Progress Administration project.
 The lake's size is approximately 416 acres (1.68 km^{2}), and has a maximum depth of 52 feet (16 m).
 The lake is mostly used for recreational purposes, with it having a golf course, campgrounds, fishing docks, a garden, a swimming beach, a trail and more.
 The lake features fish such as walleyes, bluegills, crappies, trout, white bass, channel catfish, and black bass.

-Shawnee County Parks and Recreation restocks fish into the lake, with the latest being on January 25, 2025, with 3,500 pounds of trout being released into the lake.
+Shawnee County Parks and Recreation annually restocks trout into the lake in the fall.

 The lake experiences vernal algae blooms.

 History

 In 1935, Lake Shawnee was made as a Works Progress Administration project.
 Construction finished on September 3, 1939, and on the opening day, over 5,000 fishermen came to celebrate its opening.